Brother Marquis: 1983–1986 Early career, joining 2 Live Crew and the group's breakthrough

 In 1983, Ross and fellow rapper Rodney-O formed The Caution Crew and released twelve-inch singles "Westside Storie" and "Rhythm Rock".
 Ross said that they were created during his time living in California while he was in junior high.
 Ross explained that his rapper's name, Brother Marquis, was coined by his cousin, who, due to his Muslim faith, frequently referred to others as "Brother."
 The two would engage in Islamic practices and spend time together in a Grand Marquis car.
 Over time, his cousin began calling him Brother Marquis.

 Eventually, he caught the attention of music producer and DJ David Hobbs, also known as Mr. Mixx, who was part of the rap group 2 Live Crew, which had gained popularity in Miami, Florida.
 Hobbs said, "I knew Marquis from parties in Riverside.
 He would battle people and beat them senseless.
 I met him in the parking lot of a mall and told him if I ever get a chance, I'm going to bring you in."
 When one of the group members eventually departed, Ross flew to Florida to join 2 Live Crew alongside Hobbs, Christopher Wong Won (Fresh Kid Ice), and Luther Campbell (Luke).

-When Ross arrived, they had already completed the 1986 single "Trow The D. And Ghetto Bass".
-The song "Trow The D" became the blueprint as to how future Miami bass songs were written and produced.
+When Ross arrived, they had already completed the 1986 single "Throw The D. And Ghetto Bass".
+The song "Throw The D" became the blueprint as to how future Miami bass songs were written and produced.
 The group was initially known for their sexually explicit and comical content.
 Regarding Ross's comedic talents and adaptation to the group's style, Hobbs noted, "he was always naturally funny.
 Since the stuff was coming off of comedy records, it went hand in hand with him."

 Ross was 19-year when he joined, and said his first recording with the group was the song "Word".

 In 1986, the 2 Live Crew release their Gold-certified debut album, The 2 Live Crew Is What We Are.